ISISNeutronMuon/mcstas/docs/How-to-Use-the-ISIS-moderator-component.md

 COMPONENT Source =   Commodus_I(Face="msMerlin_160.mcstas", E0 = E_min, E1 = E_max, modXsize=0.12, modZsize = 0.12,  xw = 0.094, yh = 0.094, dist = 1.6)

-Please note its a capital 'I' after Commodus and not a 1.
-This produces a neutron distribution at the ISIS TS1 or TS2 moderator face.
+Please note its a capital 'I' (eye) after Commodus and not a 1 or a small L. This produces a neutron distribution at the ISIS TS1 or TS2 moderator face.
 The Face argument determines which TS1 or TS2 beamline is to be sampled by using corresponding Etable file.
 Neutrons are created having a range of energies determined by the E0 and E1 arguments.
 Trajectories are produced such that they pass through the moderator face (defined by modXsize and modZsize) and a focusing rectangle (defined by xw, yh and dist).

 INPUT PARAMETERS: